kingzamzon/docs/docs/SDK/Explanation/installation.md

 yarn add @lit-protocol/lit-node-client
 ```

-Use the Lit JS SDK:
+Use the Lit JS SDK V2:

 ```js
 import * as LitJsSdk from "@lit-protocol/lit-node-client";